 - SS garage courtyard (SS-Garagenhof)

 A complex of the concrete buildings, which includes information, a bookstore, free toilets, bistro (opens at 10 am) and educational seminar rooms.
 The bookstore provides visitors with all main editions about the Mauthausen-Gusen Concentration Camp and some well-known general works on the Holocaust.
 The language is generally German, but there are some English editions.
-A kind a polite consultant will give you a free map-scheme of the memorial and will even make some additional markings and give initial information how to build your route through the former camp.
-Most of visitors prefer to take an audio guide with a variety of languages.
-24 metal plates within the territory are to point out sites where you can listen a fragment of the historical tutorial of one-hour duration.
+A kind and a polite consultant will give you a free map-scheme of the memorial and will even make some additional markings and give initial information on how to build your route through the former camp.
+Most of the visitors prefer to take an audio guide with a variety of languages.
+24 metal plates within the territory are to point out sites where you can listen to a fragment of the historical tutorial of one-hour duration.

 FORMER SS WORKSHOPS AND GUARD BARRACKS (SS-Mannschafts)